Sign up with EmailLog in

 Recommended Reading: Crypto Dollar Cost Averaging Explained

 As the Accumulation Phase ends, the Markup Phase begins, marked by a significant increase in market interest and positive sentiment.
-New traders and investors enter the market, driving up demand for cryptocurrencies, asset prices, and trading volumes.
-Market conditions improve with a sustained positive trend, often fueled by media hype, increased public awareness, and a fear of missing out (FOMO) among retail investors.
+New traders and investors enter the market, driving up demand, asset prices, and trading volumes.
+Market conditions improve with a sustained positive trend, often fuelled by media hype, increased public awareness, and a fear of missing out (FOMO) among retail investors.
 This stage is commonly deemed as the start of the bull market or bull run.

 Characteristics: